horkoborko/GameMakerProjects/Project 1/project1/README.md

 ## Instructions

-Left click on the title screen to begin the game
+Left click on the title screen to begin the game.
-Use the keyboard to guess letters that are in the mystery word Every wrong guess builds a part of the hangman
+Use the keyboard to guess letters that are in the mystery word.
+Every wrong guess builds a part of the hangman.
 If you avoid building the hangman completely and spell the full word, you win!

 ## Known Bugs or Issues